 Download now for:

 For Android users, we can’t recommend CloudCal enough.
-CloudCal probably has the most unique way of showing how busy you are on any given day.
-The Android app uses a system it calls Magic Circles, which turn the days of the month into clock faces, and show different colored circles, or segments of a circle.
+CloudCal has a unique way of showing how busy you are on any given day.
+The Android app uses a system it calls Magic Circles, which turn the days of the month into clock faces, and shows different colored circles, or segments of a circle.
 Each one corresponds to whatever tasks you have scheduled for that day.
 If it’s someone’s birthday, there would be a complete magic circle on that day.
 If you have a meeting at work that same day, there would be another colored segment on the outside of the previously mentioned circle labeled “Meeting.”
 The goal of the magic circle system is to give people a rough understanding of what their day will be like, and how much free time they’ll have in between everything.

 To complement the magic circles, CloudCal features gesture support, customizable views, calendar import, and it can work alongside other apps like Uber, Maps, and Waze.
-However, that requires those apps to be installed, and you’ll need to purchase the Pro version of the app for $2.50 first.
+However, that requires those apps to be installed, and you’ll need to purchase the Pro version of the app for $3.49 first.
 Once installed, you can call an Uber from within CloudCal, or use Maps and Waze to attach locations to scheduled events and tasks.

 Download now for: